WordDealer/EP-Detector/Data/Result/Result.md

 ## Download

-Here is a list of tested apps (without bug confirmation) as of June 2023.
-These are available [here](https://drive.google.com/file/d/10VtXF_IuAc9lSuV93rmaMPgML1gjzeXv/view?usp=sharing).
+Here is a list of tested apps (without bug confirmation) as of March 2024.

 | **Id** | **App**                  | **Apk**                                     | **version**                  | **Size** | **Download** |